Qepanna/goFlux/README.md

   mutate(start.time = as.POSIXct(start.time, tz = "UTC"))
 ```

-When runing the function `click.peak()`, for each measurement, a window
+When running the function `click.peak()`, for each measurement, a window
 will open, in which you must click on the start point and the end point.
 The observation window is based on the `start.time` given in the
 `auxfile`, the length of the measurement (`obs.length`), and a